Skip to main content

 • Code folding on function and block boundaries

 Saving your work: Press Cmd+S (Mac) or Ctrl+S (Windows/Linux), or click the Save button that appears in the toolbar when there are unsaved changes.
-Saving writes the file to the WebContainer filesystem immediately — the dev server picks up the change and the preview reloads.
+Saving writes the file to the sandbox filesystem immediately — the dev server picks up the change and the preview reloads.

-Files in the WebContainer filesystem are persisted to cloud storage periodically, but it’s good practice to save regularly and use GitHub sync if you’re making important changes.
+Your sandbox keeps files on a persistent disk and Botflow snapshots it automatically, but it’s good practice to save regularly and use GitHub sync if you’re making important changes.

 Click the Search tab in the sidebar to do a full-text search across all files in your project.
 Type a query and results appear as you type, grouped by file with surrounding context lines.
 Click any result to jump directly to that line in the editor.